Mardaani: Marketing and release

-The official trailer of the film was released on 24 June 2014.
+The official trailer was released on 24 June 2014.
 The Central Board of Film Certification required that the use of a profanity and scene depicting rape of a teenage girl be removed from the trailer.

-Because of the film's social message, the film has been given tax free status in Madhya Pradesh by Chief Minister Shivraj Singh Chouhan in its first week of release.
-This was followed by Uttar Pradesh and Maharashtra also giving the film a tax free status.
+Because of the film's social message, the film was made tax free in Madhya Pradesh by Chief Minister Shivraj Singh Chouhan within the first week of its release.
+Later, Uttar Pradesh and Maharashtra made the film tax-free.

 In Pakistan, Central Board of Film Censors gave the film adult Certificate but objected on few scenes.
 The Board asked for seven cuts and wanted certain scenes to be blurred, but the film makers were of the view that "it would lead to loss of the essence of the narration of the movie" and hence decided not to screen the movie in Pakistan.

-Mardaani premiered in Poland at Warsaw's Kino Muranów theatre, one of the oldest art house theatres in the country, on 29 January 2015.
-The film received a standing ovation from the audience, and Rani Mukerji was congratulated by one and all for her exceptional performance and for being a part of such a relevant and sensitive film.
+Mardaani premiered at the Kino Muranów theatre in Warsaw, Poland on 29 January 2015, where it received a standing ovation.

 Reception

 Critical response

+On the review aggregator website Rotten Tomatoes, 69% of 13 critics' reviews are positive, with an average rating of 5.7/10.

-Mid-Day gave the film four stars out of five and said Pradeep Sarkar "offers a pragmatic and compelling story of what it is to chase down the bad guy with Rani Mukerji as an inspector who simply won't give up".
-Subhash K. Jha also gave the film four stars out of five, praising the use of the film's soundtrack, saying, "Mardaani cleans out the noises and yet retains a high decibel of authenticity in the complementary relationship between sight and sound".
-Taran Adarsh of Bollywood Hungama wrote, "[E]nacting the part of the tough-talking cop who goes in pursuit of those who run the sex trafficking ring, Rani strikes a true to life, forceful pose and also lends her character the much-needed intensity, strength and dignity.
+Shakti Shetty of Mid-Day gave the film 4 out of 5 stars and wrote "Pradeep Sarkar offers a pragmatic and compelling story of what it is to chase down the bad guy with Rani Mukerji as an inspector who simply won't give up".
+Subhash K. Jha of SKJBollywoodNews gave 4 out of 5 stars, praising the film's soundtrack, writing "Mardaani cleans out the noises and yet retains a high decibel of authenticity in the complementary relationship between sight and sound".
+Taran Adarsh of Bollywood Hungama gave the film 3 out of 5 stars and wrote, "[E]nacting the part of the tough-talking cop who goes in pursuit of those who run the sex trafficking ring, Rani strikes a true to life, forceful pose and also lends her character the much-needed intensity, strength and dignity.
 The agony that drives her forward is visible on her face and is one of the prime reasons that makes this story easy to swallow".

-Box office

-Koimoi states that Mardaanis net of ₹40 crore was double the amount invested in the film.
+Rachit Gupta of Filmfare gave 3 out of 5 stars, writing "You can watch Mardaani for all the wrong reasons and feel underwhelmed.
+Don't watch it for Rani Mukerji trying to be a Salman Khan.
+She’s not".
+The Times of India gave 3.5/5 stars writing "While there is nothing in the plot that you haven't seen before, it is still watchable for the superb performance of Rani".
+Anupama Chopra of Hindustan Times gave 3 out of 5 stars, praising the cast performances but criticised the climax.